AmarPivcic/Reservo/README.md

 APK Installation

-Two APKs are provided in the frontend folder (inside zip files).
+Two APKs are provided in the frontend folder for Android devices, and two executable files for Windows desktop apps (inside zip files).

 Installation on Emulator:
 1. Extract the APK from the zip file.